-Maria Teresa applied for the Habitat for Humanity Homeownership Program in February 2015.
-The dream of becoming a homeowner and providing a safe, decent home for her daughter, age 13, proved to be harder than expected.
+Maria Teresa applied to the Habitat for Humanity Homeownership Program in February 2015.
+The dream of becoming a homeowner and providing a safe, decent home for her teenage daughter proved to be harder than expected.
 Due to the family’s limited income, obtaining a conventional mortgage was not an option.

-Maria Teresa has displayed her passion and dedication to the Habitat Homeownership Program with her continued volunteer efforts.
-Maria Teresa reached the required 250 sweat equity hour requirement by the end of 2016.
-Unfortunately, adversity soon presented itself to this family.
-Maria Teresa, employed with the same company for over 10 and half years, learned that the company was closing its doors.
-However, this event did not dampen Maria Teresa’s dreams or ambition.
-She quickly found employment elsewhere and has continued with the Habitat Homeownership Program.
+Maria Teresa displayed incredible passion and dedication to the Habitat Homeownership Program.
+She reached the required 250 sweat equity hour requirement by the end of 2016.
+Unfortunately, adversity soon presented itself - Maria Teresa, employed with the same company for over 10 and half years, learned that the company was closing its doors.
+However, this event did not dampen her dreams.
+She quickly found employment elsewhere and continued with the Habitat Homeownership Program.

-Maria Teresa and her daughter have solidified their dedication to the program time and time again.
-By the end of summer, Maria Teresa and her daughter will have successfully completed the program and achieved the dream of becoming a homeowner.
+Maria Teresa and her daughter successfully completed the program and achieved the dream of homeownership!

 November 23, 2016

-Rosanny, our newest homeowner, worked diligently in the Habitat Homeownership Program in order to provide a home for herself and her two daughters, Anali and Leanna.
-After volunteering at the Habitat Office, helping construct her own home, participating in homeowner education and taking financial classes, her hard work has finally paid off.
+Rosanny worked diligently in the Habitat Homeownership Program in order to provide a home for herself and her two daughters, Anali and Leanna.
+After volunteering at the Habitat Office, helping construct her own home, participating in homeowner education and taking financial classes, her hard work paid off.
 Rosanny completed a total of 264 sweat equity hours and officially became a homeowner on November 23, 2016 with the help of James Hodges of The Pendleton Law Firm.
-Her heartwarming home dedication took place on November 13th, 2016 where she and her two daughters cut the ribbon to their beautiful new home.
-We are so proud of Rosanny and all she has accomplished and wish her the best of luck in her new life as a homeowner!
+Her heartwarming home dedication took place on November 13, 2016 when she and her two daughters cut the ribbon to their beautiful new home.
+We are so proud of Rosanny and all she has accomplished...we wish her the best of luck in her new life as a homeowner!

 February 10, 2016

-Sandy started her journey after her acceptance into the Habitat Homeownership Program where she met and exceeded all requirements.
+Sandy started her journey after acceptance into the Habitat Homeownership Program.
 She wanted to provide a home for her and her three beautiful children.
-Sandy and her family completed a total of 398 hours of sweat equity hours, attended 8 hours of homebuyer education, and participated in Community Building through other organizations.
-Sandy became an official homeowner on February 10th, 2016 with the help of James Hodges, of The Pendleton Law Firm, who donated his time and efforts as her closing attorney.
-Sandy is now a sales associate at our Lincolnton ReStore supporting Habitat's mission that is now very close to her heart.
+Sandy and her family completed a total of 398 hours of sweat equity hours, attended 8 hours of homebuyer education and participated in Community Building through other organizations.
+Sandy became an official homeowner on February 10, 2016 with the help of James Hodges of The Pendleton Law Firm, who donated his time and efforts as her closing attorney.